jeromeguillaume/kong-plugin-db-sql/README.md

-# Kong plugin to access to Database
+# db-sql: Kong custom plugin
 This plugin uses the Lua library `luasql.mysql`

 ## What does the plugin?
 1) Get a JWT from ```Authorization: Bearer```